 ENERGY STAR features should be included in all houses from lower cost starters to high-end customs.
 This chapter gives you an introduction to the technology that makes these houses work, how much they cost, how to pay for them, and a checklist of what to look for in new homes.
-The features described here are specifically designed for the cold and very cold climates found in the United States.
+The features described here are specifically designed for the mixed-humid climate found in the United States.